Prompt Engineering Guide

 TechniqueInstitutionDate of PublicationPaperCode

-What is Tabular Chain of Thought Prompting (Tab-CoT)?
+What is Tabular Chain-of-Thought Prompting (Tab-CoT)?

 Unlike traditional CoT methods that rely on verbose natural language prompts, Tab-CoT leverages the power of tables.
-This allows large language models (LLMs) to reason in a two-dimensional format, ensuring consistency and facilitating a more organized thought process.
+This allows Large Language Models (LLMs) to reason in a two-dimensional format, ensuring consistency and facilitating a more organized thought process.

 How Tab-CoT Differs from Existing Techniques

-1. Zero-shot CoT vs. Tab-CoT: Zero-shot CoT uses “Let’s think step by step” to guide the LLM through reasoning.
+1. Zero-Shot CoT vs. Tab-CoT: Zero-Shot CoT uses “Let’s think step by step” to guide the LLM through reasoning.
 However, these methods tend to be verbose and often result in less organized outputs.
 In contrast, Tab-CoT generates concise, structured reasoning steps in a table format.
 It allows for 2-dimensional reasoning, enabling the model to check for consistency across both rows and columns.

 2. CoT vs. Tab-CoT: In CoT, human-engineered reasoning demonstrations are used to guide the model.
 While this method can yield high performance, it requires significant effort to manually create task-specific examples.
 Tab-CoT removes this need by automatically generating the reasoning structure in a table, making it more scalable across various tasks without manual intervention.